soccertrack/funfacts/README.md

 ```

 ### 44. Object.fromEntries
 The Object.fromEntries method processes a 2D matrix formatted as key-value pairs and transforms it into a JavaScript object.
+The reverse of this function is Object.entries(o).

 ```javascript
 const entries = [